Kuzcoo/meteor_memo/default_route.md

 A default route
 --------------

-We need to provide a route for our home template.
-This will be our default landing page.
+We need to provide routes to display our templates.
+The first route we write is the default one, where we're landing when we go to '/'.

 First, write some template to show.